 N.B.
 Part of the entry fee goes to the Welsh Pony & Cob Society.

 Vendors will be charged a standard commission of 6% + VAT.
 There will be a minimum commission of £10 + VAT per lot.
+Pay out to the vendor will be in 21 days after the Sale (subject to our conditions of sale).

 Unless written instructions are lodged with the Auctioneers lots will be sold without reserve.